Search

 Puzzles to prevent dementia

 Alzheimer’s Disease is the leading cause of dementia, followed by vascular dementia caused by microscopic bleeding and blood vessel blockages in the brain.
 Once diagnosed with Alzheimer’s, the life expectancy is only 8-10 years, sadly.
-Dementia is not passed down by heredity happily, and most symptoms begin appearing when someone is 65 or older.
+Dementia is not passed down through heredity, and most symptoms begin appearing when someone is 65 or older.

 Several symptoms can be seen as precursors to Alzheimer’s Disease, the major one being mild cognitive impairment.
-But one to note for this article is the loss of smell.
-The inability to identify scents, including soap, leather, strawberry, lilac, and lemon (among others), were the best predictors for diagnosing someone with a neurodegenerative disease.
+But one thing to note for this article is the loss of smell.
+The inability to identify scents, including soap, leather, strawberry, lilac, and lemon (among others), was the best predictor for diagnosing someone with a neurodegenerative disease.

 Sleeping with Scent